tensorflow/tensorflow/tensorflow/contrib/distribute/README.md

 * [`ParameterServerStrategy`](https://www.tensorflow.org/versions/master/api_docs/python/tf/contrib/distribute/ParameterServerStrategy):
 This strategy supports using parameter servers either for multi-GPU local training or asynchronous multi-machine training.
-When used to train locally, variables are not mirrored, instead they placed on the CPU and operations are replicated across all local GPUs.
+When used to train locally, variables are not mirrored, instead they are placed on the CPU and operations are replicated across all local GPUs.
 In a multi-machine setting, some are designated as workers and some as parameter servers.
 Each variable is placed on one parameter server.
 Computation operations are replicated across all GPUs of the workers.